KodrAus/emit/README.md

 See the `ui/pass` tests for some examples.

 The `macros` crate is an alternative `log!` macro that's natively structured.
 It uses field value syntax within text templates to support interpolated key-value pairs.
 Templates with structured values are like an alternative `format_args!` that naturally support other capturing methods without needing to invent syntax for flags, and the rendering of late-bound and missing values.

+## `template`

+The parser behind the `log!` macros that doesn't depend on being consumed in any particular way.

+## `value`

+The `Value` API taken from `log` and packaged as a standalone library.
+It's able to capture structured values and convert them between different frameworks.